renzoromares/PCAssembly/README.md

 # PCAssembly
-My mini project in Sysmtem Analysis and Design
+My mini project in System Analysis and Design